 Venezuela's economy is built on oil-its leaders boast having the world's largest proven reserves-and it is tempting to blame fickle crude prices for its woes.
 Oil accounts for more than 90% of Venezuelan exports.
 It helps to fund the government budget and provides the foreign exchange that the country needs to import consumer goods.
-The money that came to Hugo Chávez, Venezuela's revolutionary leader, he spent.
-Chávez increased public spending on social programmes and expanded subsidies for food and energy.
+The oil earnings went to public spending on social programmes and expanded subsidies for food and energy.
 Venezuelans felt the results, in higher incomes and improved standards of living.
 Chávez delivered on his promises to help the poor - for a time.
 From 2000 to 2013, spending as a share of GDP rose from 28% to 40%.
 Spending crowded out growth in foreign-exchange reserves.
-Nearly everything of consequence in the economy, from toilet paper to trousers, is imported from abroad [8].
+Nearly everything of consequence in the economy, from toilet paper to trousers, is imported from abroad [6].

 As oil prices soared in the 2000s, Venezuela found itself awash in cash.
 In 2014 the boom ended.
 The volume of dollars flowing into the country tumbled, presenting the new government of Nicolás Maduro, who took over after Hugo Chávez's death, with an unappetising menu of options.
 He could have allowed the currency, the bolívar, to tumble in value.
 Yet prices for imported goods would have soared as a result, the market's way of curtailing Venezuelan demand for products it no longer had the dollars to afford.
-Soaring prices would have violated the egalitarian spirit of Venezuela's Bolivarian government [8].
+Soaring prices would have violated the egalitarian spirit of Venezuela's Bolivarian government [6].

-More important, it would have made the new president unpopular.
-Instead, Mr Maduro kept the wildly overvalued official exchange rate and rationed imports by tightening the government's control over access to hard currency.
+Mr Maduro kept the wildly overvalued official exchange rate and rationed imports by tightening the government's control over access to hard currency.
 From early in the Chávez era, the government controlled the flow of dollars earned by the oil industry; importers had to prove they were trying to bring in something of value before being allowed to swap bolívars for greenbacks.
-Mr Maduro tightened the screws [8].
+Mr Maduro tightened the screws [6].

 The effect was not as intended.
 As the flow of imports dried up, prices rose.
 Mr Maduro tried price controls; supply either evaporated or moved to the black market in response.
 The government's fiscal troubles added to the mess.
 With oil revenues slashed by half and the government deficit soaring, Mr Maduro might have opted to cut spending and broaden the tax base.
 But such measures must have looked like political poison to a freshly anointed president.
 Instead, Venezuela turned to the printing press to cover its bills.
-Devastatingly high inflation further undermined the workings of the economy [8].
+Devastatingly high inflation further undermined the workings of the economy [6].

 Venezuela was running out of dollars to pay its bills.
 Although payments to its financial creditors of around \$5 billion in 2014 were not at risk, the country's arrears on non-financial debt was put at over ten times that sum.
-These included more than \$3 billion owed to foreign airlines for tickets sold in bolívares, and around \$9 billion in private-sector imports that had not been paid for because of the dollar shortage.
-"Under the current economic model, and with this economic policy," says Asdrúbal Oliveros of Ecoanalítica, "this [debt] looks unpayable" [7].
+These included more than \$3 billion owed to foreign airlines for tickets sold in bolívares, and around \$9 billion in private-sector imports that had not been paid for because of the dollar shortage [5].

 The effects were apparent.
 Foreign airlines placed tight restrictions on ticket sales; some suspended them altogether.
 Many drugs and spare parts for medical equipment were unavailable.
 Car parts, including batteries, were increasingly hard to find; newspapers closed for lack of paper.
 The country's largest private firm, Empresas Polar, which makes many basic foodstuffs, struggled to make some products.
-In a statement Polar said the government owed it \$463m and that production was "at risk" because foreign suppliers of raw materials and packaging were threatening to halt shipments [7].
+In a statement Polar said the government owed it \$463m and that production was "at risk" because foreign suppliers of raw materials and packaging were threatening to halt shipments [5].